AgathaZareth/Capstone_Project/README.md

 <h1 align="center" width="100%">
 Drafting New Talent for SF Giants 2023 Season
 </h1>

-## Linear Regression of MLB teams' percentage of wins from the last 5 regular seasons
+<h2>Linear Regression of MLB teams' percentage of wins from the last 5 regular seasons</h2>